WebAssembly/design/AstSemantics.md

 ### Out of bounds

-The ideal semantics is for out-of-bounds accesses to throw.
+The ideal semantics is for out-of-bounds accesses to trap.
 A module may optionally define that "out of bounds" includes low-memory accesses.

 There are several possible variations on this design being discussed and